jimratliff/GenoMac-user/README.md

   - Finish, and move to a bootstrapping step
 - Finder
   - ✅ Open new window to HOME is meant to be bootstrap only, not maintenance
-  - Show hard disks, external drives, connected servers is meant to be different for admin users than for regular users.
 - Setting apps “Assign to: All Desktops” requires that there already be multiple Spaces
   - Thus, I need either (a) create at least a second Space early or (b) defer making these assignments until after there are multiple Spaces.
 - Assiging wallpapers to Spaces